marcelopmont/investCalculator/README.md

 ## Tests

-The unit tests are localized in UnitTests class under com.mpm.investcalculator directory.
+The unit tests are localized in UnitTests class under com.mpm.investcalculator directory.<br/>
-This class tests every method from utils folder
+This class tests every method from utils folder<br/><br/>
+The espresso test (com.mpm.investcalculator > EspressoTest) covers the main flow of application